 The Freestyle Libre sensor is a reliable tool for tracking your blood sugar level, but it only works if you place it correctly.

-This area of skin is perfect because it stays flat while it doesn’t bend, fold, or come in contact with surfaces while performing daily activities.
+This skin area is perfect because it stays flat while it doesn’t bend, fold, or come in contact with surfaces while performing daily activities.

 As a result, if you have any scars, moles, stretch marks, lumps, or other skin irregularities in these areas, you should avoid putting the sensor there.